idris-lang/Idris-dev/docs/tutorial/starting.rst

 This will install the latest version released on Hackage, along with any dependencies.
-If, however, you would like the most up to date development version you can find it, as well as build intructions, on GitHub at: https://github.com/idris-lang/Idris-dev.
+If, however, you would like the most up to date development version you can find it, as well as build instructions, on GitHub at: https://github.com/idris-lang/Idris-dev.

 To check that installation has succeeded, and to write your first